Gedi

 Photo by Roman Bruehwiler.

-The Historic Town and Archaeological Site of Gedi comprise the remains of a 15th-century Swahili coastal trade center.
+The Historic Town and Archaeological Site of Gedi comprises the remains of a Swahili coastal settlement and maritime trade center that flourished between the 12th and 15th centuries.

 Map of Gedi